psch00n/Dice-Game/README.md

 #### Step 3
 -  Use 8 Male to Female jumper wires to connect the LEDs to the GPIO pins on the Raspberry Pi.
 Each LED corresponds to a GPIO number on the pinout, Please see the pictures below for reference.

-> [!danger] Do NOT connect the Raspberry Pi to power when connecting jumper wires from the Breadboard!
+> [!WARNING] Do NOT connect the Raspberry Pi to power when connecting jumper wires from the Breadboard!

 - Wire up the LEDs 1-7 to The GPIOs in this exact order:
 	- LED 1 -> GPIO 2
 	- LED 2 -> GPIO 0